Brinsley Schwarz (album)

-Brinsley Schwarz is the eponymous debut album by pub rock band Brinsley Schwarz, released in April 1970.
+Brinsley Schwarz is the debut album by pub rock band Brinsley Schwarz, released in April 1970.

 Recorded shortly after the band had changed its name from Kippington Lodge, the album was released just after the ill-fated "Brinsley Schwarz Hype".
 It has been described as a "naïve blend of Crosby, Stills & Nash, Dylan & the Band, and Buffalo Springfield, with a heavy dose of early Yes" (Stephen Thomas Erlewine).

 The cover was designed by Barney Bubbles for his short-lived graphic art company "Teenburger Designs".
 The original vinyl album (Capitol 11869) was re-issued on CD in 1996 (Repertoire 0004421).